groupdocs-cloud/products.groupdocs.cloud.old/content/english/signature/ruby/_index.md

         content: "Fetch List of Supported Encode Type Names for Barcode and QR-Code"

       # feature loop
-      - icon: "fas fa-file-text-o"
+      - icon: "fas fa-file-alt"
         content: "Retrieve Document Information from File or Provided URL"

       # feature loop
-      - icon: "fas fa-pencil"
+      - icon: "fas fa-pencil-ruler"
         content: "Apply Signature to a Document using File Name or at Specified URL"

       # feature loop